AdobeDocs/experience-manager-65.en/help/sites-developing/ht-vlttool.md

 ---
 # How to Use the VLT Tool {#how-to-use-the-vlt-tool}

 The Jackrabbit FileVault tool (VLT) is a tool developed by [The Apache Foundation](https://www.apache.org/) that maps the content of a Jackrabbit/AEM instance to your file system.
-The VLT tool has similar functions as source control system client (such as a Subversion (SVN) client), providing normal check-in, check-out and management operations, as well as configuration options for flexible representation of the project content.
+The VLT tool has similar functions as source control system client (such as a Subversion (SVN) client), providing normal check-in, check-out and management operations, and configuration options for flexible representation of the project content.

 You run the VLT tool from the command line.
-This document describes how to use the tool, including how to get started and get help, as well as a list of all [commands](#vlt-commands) and available [options](#vlt-global-options).
+This document describes how to use the tool, including how to get started and get help, and a list of all [commands](#vlt-commands) and available [options](#vlt-global-options).

 ## Concepts and Architecture {#concepts-and-architecture}